samandmoore/mithril/README.md

 Mithril
 =======
-## send emails in Java, ActiveMailer-style
+## send emails in Java, ActionMailer-style

 Mithril is an attempt to bring a pleasant API for sending emails to the JVM.